 Lung transplantation is a highly effective treatment for advanced lung disease.
-Generally, a 60% five-year and 40% ten-year survival rate is expected following lung transplantation.
+Generally, a 60% five-year and 40% ten-year survival rate is expected following lung transplantation as per the International Society for Heart and Lung Transplantation (ISHLT) registry report.
 However, only approximately one in twenty of those individuals with severe lung disease who might benefit from a lung transplant will actually receive one.
-3-5

-Due to the scarcity of donor lungs, lung transplantation is offered only to patients who have a two-year likelihood of survival predicted at less than 50% without transplantation and who have no alternative treatment options.
-Infant and toddler lung transplants (currently not available in Australia and New Zealand) and living-related lung transplants have their own specific issues and are not discussed in this document.
+Due to the scarcity of donor lungs, lung transplantation should be considered for patients with chronic endstage lung disease who have a two-year likelihood of survival predicted at less than 50% without transplantation and who have no alternative treatment options.
+Infant lung transplants (currently not available in Australia and New Zealand) and living-related lung transplants have their own specific issues and are not discussed in this document.
+Information pertaining to peadiatric lung donation can be found in section 11.4.

 Lung transplantation is a complex therapy with significant risks, and therefore the careful evaluation of all organ systems (with appropriate specialist advice as needed) is a mandatory part of the assessment to evaluate a potential patient's risk of short and long-term morbidity and mortality post-transplantation.
-As significant contraindications may exist, it follows that not all potential recipients will prove suitable for lung transplantation.1,3-7
+As significant contraindications may exist, it follows that not all potential recipients will prove suitable for lung transplantation.